TheThomasD/GeeetechA30T/touchscreen/README.md

 # Geeetech A30T Touch Screen

-I have a Geeetech A30T printer with a Smartto board (that is what they call it, it's actually labeled *GTM32\_103\_V1*).
-It comes with a corresponding firmware from Geeetech.

-Unfortunately, the software is a little bit crappy in some aspects, e.g. it does not support some commands or supports only a limited subset.
-Hence, I want to upgrade to Marlin 2.x.

-However, I got the information that the touch screen will not work together with the Marlin firmware.
-Unfortunately I couldn't get Marlin to work as of now, but if I ever do I want to have the touch screen working as well.
-I really like to switch filaments or do the leveling via the touch screen.
-Unfortunately, the firmware of the is closed source, hence, I cannot analyze it by looking at the code.
-The (unfortunately incomplete) Smartto code that is available from Geeetech via Github does not explain much about the communication.
+I got the information that the touch screen will not work together with the Marlin firmware.
+Although that is true for the time beeing I was able to build [Marlin for my A30T](https://github.com/TheThomasD/Marlin/tree/geeetech-A30T) and was also able to implement my own UI for the touch screen (ongoing, but will also show up on that branch).
+I really like to switch filaments or do the leveling via the touch screen, that is why I want to use the display.
+I also would like to avoid buying additional components or modify my complete printer by exchanging the board/display combination completely.

+Unfortunately, the firmware of the touch screen is closed source, hence, I cannot analyze it by looking at the code.
+The (incomplete) Smartto code that is available from Geeetech via Github ([here](https://github.com/Geeetech3D/Smartto-Eclipse) and [here](https://github.com/Geeetech3D/Smartto-IAR)) does not explain much about the communication.

 Hence, I want to analyze the communication between the touch screen board and the control board to be able to use it later on together with a version of Marlin.